lutris/docs/InstallingDrivers.md

 _**Warning**: Please ensure your graphics card is supported by the 495 driver before installing._
 _For a list of supported GPUs click here: https://www.nvidia.com/Download/driverResults.aspx/181274/en-us_

-_**Disclaimer**: Sometimes we forget to update the guide to reference the latest version of the Nvidia driver._
+_**Disclaimer**: Sometimes we forget to update the guide to reference the latest version of the NVIDIA driver._
 _You can check the latest version of the Nvidia driver for your gpu here and then replace *495* in **nvidia-driver-495** with the first part of the version number (the one before the dot, **495**.44) that is actually latest: https://www.nvidia.com/Download/index.aspx_

 ### AMD / Intel: